Equivalences and stratified flops: Introduction

-Finally, in section \ref{sec4} we tie up some loose ends.
-First we discuss a little bit the choices of the line bundles appearing in Theorems \ref{thm:kernel} and \ref{thm:main}.
-Then we compute explicitly the inverse of $\tT(k,N)$.
+In section \ref{sec4} we tie up some loose ends.
+First we discuss the choices of the line bundles appearing in Theorems \ref{thm:kernel} and \ref{thm:main}.
+Then we compute explicitly the inverse of $\tT(k)$.
 Finally, we explain the relation between our equivalences and the equivalence $DCoh(\wt{T^* \G(2,4)}) \xrightarrow{\sim} DCoh(\wt{T^* \G(2,4)})$ constructed by Kawamata in \cite{kaw2}.